cduhamel20/CS-499/index.md

 # Professional Self-Assessment

+# Chandler Duhamel
+## Bachelor of Science in Computer Science
+Southern New Hampshire University

+---

+Completing the Computer Science program at Southern New Hampshire University strengthened both my technical foundation and my professional direction.
+Throughout this program, I developed practical experience in software engineering, algorithms, databases, testing, and secure coding.
+This ePortfolio reflects measurable growth in my ability to design, evaluate, and improve computing solutions that deliver real value.

+The artifacts included represent progression rather than isolated coursework.
+Each enhancement demonstrates refinement, structured thinking, and professional-level improvement.

+---

+## Technical Growth

+In CS 350, I developed and enhanced an embedded thermostat application.
+Through refactoring and modular redesign, I improved maintainability, control flow clarity, and system structure.
+The database enhancement added structured SQLite logging, transforming the project from a real-time controller into a traceable system capable of persistent data analysis.
+This required schema design, query integration, and clean separation between application logic and storage.

+My algorithm-focused enhancement strengthened my ability to evaluate performance and data organization.
+I analyzed efficiency tradeoffs and improved implementation clarity while maintaining correctness.
+This reinforced the importance of designing solutions that are both functional and scalable.

+Coursework in secure coding and reverse engineering strengthened my security mindset.
+I now approach development with proactive consideration of input validation, error handling, surface exposure, and system resilience.
+Security is no longer an afterthought but an integrated design principle.

+---

+## Collaboration and Communication

+Throughout the program, I developed the ability to communicate technical decisions clearly to both technical and non-technical audiences.
+Producing structured documentation and a code review video required articulating design choices, identifying improvement areas, and justifying tradeoffs.
+These communication skills are essential in collaborative engineering environments where clarity directly impacts decision-making and implementation quality.

+---

+## Integrated Skill Set

+Together, the software engineering, algorithm, and database enhancements demonstrate my ability to:

+- Design and refactor structured systems
+- Apply algorithmic principles to real implementations
+- Integrate persistent data storage
+- Maintain secure coding practices
+- Deliver professional-quality technical communication

+These artifacts collectively reflect a systems-oriented approach rather than isolated programming exercises.

+---

+## Professional Direction

 My professional focus centers on systems engineering, embedded software, and secure system design.
 I am particularly interested in environments where software interacts directly with hardware and operational constraints.
-This capstone demonstrates that I can design, analyze, secure, and improve computing systems in a structured and professional manner.
+This capstone demonstrates my ability to design, analyze, secure, and improve computing systems in a structured and professional manner.

 This ePortfolio represents both the culmination of my academic development and a foundation for continued growth in the computer science field.

 ---